 - Affirmations.
 People swear by them!
 And it does make sense to me.
 If you are a rational person, like I am, it might sound hokey, to say the least.
 But after having read much about these, I have decided to make my version of them.
 So instead of saying, say, “I attract best people to my life”, I say something like “I give my best, so I only accept the best”.
 This version makes more sense and sounds more reasonable to me.
 So I can actually believe it and feel better about myself, instead of letting my mind focus on the obvious irrationalities!
 There is another reason why I think affirmations work: Cognitive Dissonance.
 We find it difficult to have inconsistent thoughts, beliefs, or attitudes.
 So when we repeat something positive about ourselves, we do believe it.
 And this, in turn, encourages us to behave just like the person we believe we are!

 - Adaptogens.
 Now, before you take anything, I highly recommend doing your own research.
 The thing is, some of these adaptogens might change the way your body reacts to a medication, they might affect you differently because of our hormonal differences, etc etc. I am only talking about what has helped me.
 That said, I can easily say that ashwagandha has increased the quality of my life so much that I don’t want to ever stop taking it.
 That, along with tulsi tea cured my sleep problem which had been making me miserable for years- for at least 10 years!
-So I will always take ashwagandha pills, and try to drink the tea every night, an hour or so before sleep.
-I truly believe they have helped me gain that mindfulness I have been trying to reach for a while.
+So I will always take ashwagandha in either pill form or powder form, and try to drink a “latte” with it every night, an hour or so before sleep.
+I truly believe ashwagandha has helped me gain that mindfulness I have been trying to reach for a while. ***If you have tendencies for depression, I don’t think you should take ashwagandha.
+It is more of a “grounding” substance.
+It helped me with my anxiety, with my mind “wandering about”, if you will.
 Another adaptogen that I take daily is maca.
 I add a couple of teaspoons to cakes, cookies, protein balls and so on.
 It has this great earthy taste to it.
 I also add a cacao, chaga and cordyceps mixture to a cup of warm almond milk every day.
 It almost tastes like hot chocolate, it’s that yummy!
 Again, especially if you are pregnant, nursing, or are on medication, please do your own research before giving a try to any of these.
 I stopped taking ashwagandha during my pregnancy, but started again while breastfeeding.
 If you do decide to try, you can find my favourite, yummy and adaptogenic recipes here.
 Please please let me know if you like the recipes, it brings me such joy to hear about one of my recipes ending up in another beautiful kitchen!